What is CCUS and why is it key for the energy transition?

 What is CCUS, and how does it work?

-CCUS refers to a set of technologies that remove CO₂ emissions from fossil-fuel-powered sources such as power plants and industrial facilities.
+CO₂ capture is a technology that removes CO₂ from fossil-fuel-powered sources such as power plants and industrial facilities.

 While pre-combustion is more efficient as a higher concentration of CO₂ can be released, these technologies typically need to be implemented from the design stage.
 Post-combustion technologies can be retrofitted to existing facilities and are also able to capture CO₂ from a broader range of industries.